DanFraserUK/EvEESITool/README.md

 This tool will do all of the work for you in downloading data from the EvE Swagger Interface.

-[EvEESITool](https://github.com/seraphx2/EvEESITool) by [https://github.com/seraphx2](seraphx2) is used to assist with accessing the EvE Swagger Interface.
+[EvEESITool](https://github.com/seraphx2/EvEESITool) by [https://github.com/seraphx2](seraphx2) is used to assist with accessing the EvE Swagger Interface which has been integrated into the solution because of changes required.

 ## Setting up for first use